Oak Tree Mews is a trio of wooden houses on a forgotten suburban backlot – a micro community centred on an ancient English Oak.

 The site is a triangular backlot overlooked by a wall of 1930’s suburban London houses.
 Although tucked away, the Oak is the area’s only distinguished landscape feature.
 It is broadly centralised on the plot, and the housing design hinges in a radial arc around it, occupying acute areas beyond the root zone.

 During our first visit, we met a neighbour who played in the old tree some 60 years ago – before the site became a household dumping ground.
 Her insights were evocative: we imagined her squeezing through a hole in the fence to run wild around the old tree; peering out the back window towards a forgotten, overgrown lot; and watching the seasons and years passing this giant oak.
-We instantly connected with these formative memories.

 Climbing over the tree’s twisted roots and gripping its ivy-covered bark, we recalled an illustration by Hiroshige: ’Blind men examining an Elephant’.